jedi453/Add_Template_Page_to_PDF/README.md

 Full Disclosure, it's clunky and slow (Especially for large PDFs) and it might even mess up the writing data on some PDFs (I'm still testing this, it doesn't seem to anymore, but YMMV, and I take NO RESPONSIBILITY for any problems.
 If you're concerned, always save as a different filename than the Original.

+Please note that all these commands are CASE SENSITIVE (Termux is like Unix that way).
+It's best to copy and paste them directly on your Boox device.

 ## How to Install/Setup
 --------------
 1. Install F-Droid (It's an "App Store" for free/open-source software): you can get the APK [Here](https://f-droid.org/F-Droid.apk)